bhargavpss/Redis-Spark-Flask-Usecase/Redis/README.md

 Input: Date
 Output: id, color, brand
 ```
-Lists(LinkedLists) in redis are popular data types to store the latest items.
-In this scenario, to get the latest item for a given day we can implement capped lists.
-Capped lists can be implemented by using LPUSH and LTRIM commands are used together
+We can make use of hashes fpr this scenario.
+We can have one key of type hash for every date.
+Every new insertion of data into Redis will oveewrite the values of the fields `'id', 'brand', 'color'` in the hash.

+To write values of multiple keys at once, we can use `HMSET` command

 ```
->>> lpush mykey value
->>> ltrim mykey 0 0
+>>> hmset mykey field1 value1 field2 value2
 ```

-This way of implementing capped lists ensure that the list always has only one element which has to be the most recently updated one.

-For our scenario, we can use three capped lists for a day with each one of them storing the values of id, brand and color.
-Every time a new insertion occurs, the old values in these lists are replaced by the most recent items.

-The three lists would have key names in the following format:
+The hash would have key name in the following format:
-`<date>:<column_name>:latest`
+`<date>:latest`

 Example keys:
 ```
-2017-03-28:id:latest
-2017-03-28:brand:latest
-2017-03-28:color:latest
+2017-03-28:latest
+2016-04-09:latest
 ```

 ### /getItembyColor
 ```
 Input: Color
 Output: (id, color, brand, DateAdded) for latest 10 items of the given color
 ```
+Lists(LinkedLists) in redis are popular data types to store the latest items.
+In this scenario, to get the 10 latest items for a given color we can implement capped lists.
+Capped lists can be implemented by using LPUSH and LTRIM commands are used together

-Similar to the previous case, we can use capped lists of length 10 to store the latest 10 items for a particular color.
+In this case, we can use capped lists of length 10 to store the latest 10 items for a particular color.

 ```
 >>> lpush mykey value
 >>> ltrim mykey 0 9
 ```

+This way of implementing capped lists ensure that the list always has only one element which has to be the most recently updated one.

-We'll have three different lists again, storing the values of id, brand and dateAdded.
+For our scenario, we can use three capped lists for a color with each one of them storing the values of id, brand and dateAdded.
+Every time a new insertion occurs, the old values in these lists are replaced by the most recent items.

 The lists would have key names in the following format:
  `<color>:<column_name>:latest10`